Editor's Note: This post was originally published in May 2016 and has been updated for accuracy and comprehensiveness.

 Testing is an ongoing process so with each test review the results, learn from the data, create new hypotheses and report results to stakeholders.
 It's worth mentioning that big returns usually require big changes, but I've often seen smaller, simpler tests have an incredible impact as well.
 We recently conducted a test where adding a simple line of text with a good call-to-action yielded double-digit conversion rate lifts.
 In the end, whatever system you decide to use you need to make sure that a framework and process is in place so that there is data-driven reasoning behind all tests.
 Once the pages are scored and your first hypothesis is documented, you can move on to determining the type of test to run.

-Although there are many types of tests one can conduct, most of the time they fall into either A/B or Multivariate.
+Although there are many types of tests a DMO can conduct, most of the time they fall into either A/B, Sequential or Multivariate.
 The best type of test to use varies on what you are testing.
 That said, tests typically fall into one of three website components: page, page elements (headers, sidebar, widgets) or sub-elements (phrases, copy length, image placement, etc).

-At Simpleview we only suggest changes after we know they work.
 A/B testing is the least complex method of testing and is used when comparing two versions of a webpage against each other.
-A/B testing is great in that it allows you to test the performance of two entirely different versions of a page.
 Typically A is the existing design (called the control or original), and B is the new design (often called the variant).
-Your team should split your website traffic between these two versions and measure their performance using metrics based on your goals such as conversion rates, cost per acquisition, revenue per visitor or bounce rate.
+Your team should split your website traffic between these two versions and measure their performance using metrics based on your goals such as conversion rates, cost per acquisition, revenue per visitor.

 Multivariate testing uses the same principles of A/B testing but compares a higher number of variables.
 This test is good to use when you need to see which page elements are having a positive or negative impact on visitor interaction.
 Therefore, this test is typically done only on sites or pages with a lot of traffic, as many variations require a lot of traffic to reach statistical significance.

-Go here for part four of our series where we'll be tackling Results.
+Go here for part four our series where we'll be tackling Results